Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 Point your browser to view the site.
 Sign in as the user in your language.

-The translatable strings on this page (gettext and Poedit call them "messages") are for example the menu labels ("Contacts", "Products" etc), but also content texts like "Welcome", "Hi, Rodrigo!" or "This is a Lino demo site."
+The translatable strings on this page are for example the menu labels (“Contacts”, “Products” etc), or content texts like “Welcome”, “Hi, Rodrigo!” or “This is a Lino demo site.”

-example, you can open another terminal window and use grep to find
+You can use your editor’s file search function, but you can also open a terminal window and use a combination of find and grep to find the file:

 It looks similar to this screenshot: